gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 ## Overview

-The I²C bus is a communication protocol commonly used for PCB level transmissions between IC's and microcontrollers.
+The I²C bus is a communication protocol commonly used for PCB level transmissions between ICs and microcontrollers.
 It is a half-duplex synchronous protocol which requires 2 non-power-related wires (4 if you include power and ground).
 It uses device addressing to indicate the recipient of the data.
-It is commonly used for sending small packets of information to IC's (such as configuration settings, or a sensor value), while [SPI](http://localhost/?q=node/135) is used for more data intensive communication (due to its full-duplex and push-pull driver operation).
+It is commonly used for sending small packets of information to ICs (such as configuration settings, or a sensor value), while [SPI](/electronics/communication-protocols/spi-communication-protocol/) is used for more data intensive communication (due to its full-duplex and push-pull driver operation).
 The I2C protocol does not define the semantics (the meaning of the data).
 I2C can support multiple masters through software protocols.

-{{< figure src="/images/2011/09/i2c-logo.gif" width="200px" caption="The I2C logo."  >}}
+{{< img src="i2c-logo.gif" width="200px" caption="The I2C logo."  >}}

 ## Typical Electrical Specs